ansible/molecule/docs/next.md

 # Implemented changes

 - `roles-path` and `collections-paths` are no longer configurable for dependencies.
-Users are expected to make use of [`ansible.cfg`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) file to alter them when needed.
+Users are expected to make use of [ansible.cfg](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) file to alter them when needed.

 - `molecule init` command is now only available to create a scenario using `molecule init scenario`.
   Users will no longer be able to create a role.
-  Instead, users can make use of [`ansible-galaxy`](https://docs.ansible.com/ansible/latest/galaxy/dev_guide.html#) to [create a role](https://docs.ansible.com/ansible/latest/galaxy/dev_guide.html#creating-roles-for-galaxy).
+  Instead, users can make use of [ansible-galaxy](https://docs.ansible.com/ansible/latest/galaxy/dev_guide.html) to create a collection or role.

+- From v6, `testinfra` is now an optional dependency.
+  It will be removed in the next major release(v7).

 # Planned changes